seanf316/PC-Haven/README.md

 `As a Developer I can create a checkout page so that the customer can enter their billing/shipping/payment information to complete purchase.`
 `As a Customer, I would like to save my billing/shipping information, so that I don't need to enter these details on every purchase`

 The Checkout page contains the Order Summary which contains the number of items and the various costs applied.
 Order cart items are displayed via cards with details like quantity and price.
-There is a Delivery Information accordian in place that when clicked will display the Order form, at the bottom there is the option to save information as the users default information if they are registered or if guest there is an option advising the user to Create account or sign in to save information.
+There is a Delivery Information accordion in place that when clicked will display the Order form, at the bottom there is the option to save information as the user's default information if they are registered, or if guest there is an option advising the user to Create account or sign in to save information.

 `As a Developer I can implement Stripe so that it can manage payments for the site products at checkout`